Back to Blog

 State privacy laws change privacy policy drafting in different ways.
 Some states add website disclosure rules, some change the opt out path, and some require a separate notice.

-For ecommerce brands and other online businesses, the practical question is which states change the disclosures, links, rights language, opt-out mechanics, or separate notices your business needs to publish.
+For ecommerce brands and other online businesses, the practical question is which states change the disclosures, links, rights language, opt-out mechanics, or separate notices a business has to publish.
+The answer is fewer states than the headlines suggest, but the ones that count change the policy in concrete ways.

 Start with the common disclosure baseline